Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   <summary> December 2022 </summary>

  - general:
-   - Adding the option to use the xpfm and linux pre-builds
+   - Adding the option to use the xpfm and/or linux pre-builds

  </details>